gangelo/LittleWeasel/README.md

 word_results = en_us_names_dictionary.word_results 'elijah'

 # Returns true if the word is found in the literal dictionary (#word_valid?) or
 # if the word matched any word filters (#filter_match?). true is returned because
 # 'elijah' ('Elijah' after preprocessing) was found in the literal dictionary,
 # despite not having matched any word filters.
-word_results.successful?
+word_results.success?
 #=> true

 # Returns true because 'elijah' ('Elijah' after preprocessing) was found in the
 # literal dictionary.
 word_results.word_valid?
 #=> true